yell0wfl4sh/BulletinBoard/README.md

 # BulletinBoard #
-BulletinBoard to display notices on Django
+BulletinBoard to display notices on Django.It is basically an Internet site where users can post comments about a particular issue or topic and reply to other users' postings.

 ## TO DO ##
 * Add signup feature